Bright, simple, easy.

-We are a woman owned and operated restaurant located in the heart of Capitol Hill in Washington, D.C.
+We are a woman-owned and operated restaurant located in the heart of Capitol Hill in Washington, D.C.

 We add a 22% service charge to all bills to pay a higher hourly wage to our hourly team.
 The 22% allows us to create equality and stability in our industry.
 Our goal is to ensure fair, equitable wages and benefits for our hourly team members.

 There is currently a deep pay disparity between those working behind the scenes, in kitchens and dish rooms, and our front-of-house service staff (sales team), despite both teams being essential to the guest experience and the business.
-This is largely a product of the common restaurant structure in the U.S.—a broken system that’s built on a low-overhead model, consisting of minimum wage kitchen employees and well-below minimum wage service staff—supported by .
-These employees are subject to the customary American tipping system that data has shown suffers from bias, sexism and discrimination.
+This is largely a product of the common restaurant structure in the U.S.—a broken system that’s built on a low-overhead model, consisting of minimum-wage kitchen employees and well-below-minimum-wage service staff—supported by .
+These employees are subject to the customary American tipping system that data has shown suffers from bias, sexism, and discrimination.

-Should you tip too?
+Should you tip, too?
 There is no need to leave a tip, but if you do, we will split it evenly among the hourly team members working during that shift.
 Our managers never receive any portion of the tips left for the hourly team.

 We will continue to seek new and innovative ways of operating restaurants that create a better life for employees and a better community for our neighbors and guests.
 And continue to share our findings.